Legal issues for small business

 You may want to get the advice of a lawyer when you are drawing up legal contracts and agreements in areas such as:

-- Partnership, incorporation or shareholders
+- Partnership, incorporation or public offerings

 - Purchasing or obtaining a mortgage